Veeva Becomes First Public Company to Convert to a Public Benefit Corporation

 “Veeva has been a partner for many years and is deeply committed to Dicerna's success and our mission to develop innovative treatments for patients in need,” said Rob Ciappenelli, chief commercial officer at Dicerna Pharmaceuticals, Inc. “We look forward to delivering innovative solutions to patient communities with Veeva’s continued support.”

-“I’m proud to be part of a company that has a broader purpose and isn’t only about the money,” said Rachel Leeman-Munk, software engineer at Veeva Systems.
+“I’m proud to be part of a company that has a broader purpose and isn’t only about the money,” said Sayaka So, engineering manager at Veeva Systems.
 “As part of a public benefit corporation, I know my contributions will help make a positive impact in the world.”

 “Veeva’s PBC conversion combined with their annual purpose reporting is leading the way for U.S. public companies to put corporate purpose into action,” said Timothy Youmans, lead-North America, EOS at Federated Hermes.
 “This is a great example of a public company board aligning stakeholder-inclusive purpose and corporate governance in the interest of long-term value and societal benefit.”